The Student's Romance

-The Student's Romance is a 1935 British musical film directed by Otto Kanturek and starring Grete Natzler, Patric Knowles and Carol Goodner.
-It was based on the musical I Lost My Heart in Heidelberg, and was part of a trend of operetta films of the mid-1930s.
+The Student's Romance (also known as Old Heidelberg, Heidelberg and I Lost My Heart in Heidelberg) is a 1935 British musical film directed by Otto Kanturek and starring Grete Natzler, Patric Knowles and Carol Goodner.
+It was written by Clifford Grey, Richard Hutter and Norman Watson based on the 1927 operetta I Lost My Heart in Heidelberg by Bruno Hardt-Warden and Fritz Löhner-Beda.
 It was made by British International Pictures at Elstree Studios.
 The film's sets were designed by the art directors Cedric Dawe and Clarence Elder.

+Plot

+In 1825 Heidelberg, Max Brandt and Kail Reuter are two university students lodging at the Black Whale Inn.
+When Max is threatened with prison for his debts, the inn's proprietress Veronica Laubenthaler, out of the goodness of her heart, pays his debts.
+Her action leads to unfounded gossip which threatens Max's planned marriage to Princess Helene of Westphalia.